cloudflare/cloudflare-docs/content/waf/custom-rules/manage-dashboard.md

 ### Order a rule

 Select the handle next to the rule and drag the rule into position.
-Alternatively, use the up/down arrow buttons to shift the rule up or down in the rules list.
+Alternatively, select the up/down arrow buttons to shift the rule up/down in the rules list.